A brief description on each of the classes we have to offer this year at In Sync Dance of Auburn.

 Pointe, permission/audition required, 12+

 Dancing en pointe is the act of standing on the tips of the toes while performing steps from ballet.
 Also known as pointe work, it is performed using hard–toed and stiff-shanked pointe shoes.
 Dancing en pointe requires strength and skill, so prior permission from instructor, as well as permission from your doctor, is required before students begin taking pointe classes.
 Dancers may begin training for pointe around the age of 10, depending on ability and discipline, by attending pointe classes and adapting to a "pre-pointe" instruction.
+Dancers must be at least 12 years of age to be considered for pointe.

 Junior, Senior and Elite Company Classes, permission/audition required